o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-sample-level.md

    Starting in Lumberyard 1\.13, Cloud Gem Speech Recognition supports microphone input from Windows, iOS, MacOS, and Android operating systems\.

-## Trying the Speech Recognition Sample<a name="cloud-canvas-cloud-gem-speech-recognition-sample-level-trying-the-speech-recognition-sample"></a>
+## Trying the Speech Recognition Sample {#cloud-canvas-cloud-gem-speech-recognition-sample-level-trying-the-speech-recognition-sample}

 The sample level uses a mini map of a simple multiplayer online battle arena \([MOBA](https://en.wikipedia.org/wiki/Multiplayer_online_battle_arena)\) game\.
 In a MOBA game, a team member might want to ask for help or warn another team member about the presence of an opponent in a particular location\.